 The Next Step into Adventure

-The history of Hisega Adventure Lodge is intertwined with the birth and evolution of Black Hills tourism.
+The history of Hisega Adventure Lodge is intertwined with the birth and evolution of Black Hills tourism and outdoor adventure.
 Hisega has now become a destination for those seeking adventure in the Black Hills, whether it be in hiking boots or on a mountain bike.
 Though times have changed, the tradition of hospitality remains as Tara and Mike Flanery take their turn welcoming guests to the oldest operating lodge in the Black Hills.